reneoelke/macos-dev-env/README.md

 # macos-dev-env
-Configuration as Code (CaC) repository for setup and maintain development environment under macOS.
+Configuration as Code (CaC) repository for setup and maintain a development environment under macOS.